 A sweet and gentle soothing tea, chamomile may be synonymous with a good nights sleep but this tea also packs quite a punch when it comes to sending digestive issues packing.
 As it relaxes the senses, chamomile can reduce pain symptoms and ease inflammation and other stomach lining stress factors that could cause cramps and diarrhea.
 The good work doesn’t stop there, chamomile also pushes down the production of pepsin which is linked to acid reflux.

 Forever fresh and soothing, peppermint tea offers one of the best sip-worthy experiences for your stomach.
-This lovely light tea coms from the mentha piperita plant and has a cooling taste and colling touch to match.
+This lovely light tea comes from the mentha piperita plant and has a cooling taste and cooling touch to match.
 Peppermint oil has been found to help ease symptoms of IBS.
-It also works on your pain receptors and reduces inflammation, helping to truly put that stomach-ache behind you.
-It also assists with cutting down on gastric acid in the stomach which is why its such an awesome brew for your after dinner drink.
+It also works on your pain receptors and reduces inflammation, helping to truly put that stomachache behind you.
+It also assists with cutting down on gastric acid in the stomach which is why it is such an awesome brew for your after-dinner drink.